codepath/android_guides/Must-Have-Libraries.md

 | [Crouton](https://github.com/keyboardsurfer/Crouton) | Context-sensitive, configurable alert notices much better than toasts |
 | [Hugo](https://github.com/JakeWharton/hugo) | Easier logging using annotations |

 Keep in mind that the combination of these libraries may not always play nicely with each other.
-The following section
+The following section highlights some of these issues.

 #### Parceler and IcePick